directus/directus/docs/guides/webhooks.md

 # Webhooks

-> In addition to writing custom code for more complex [event hooks](/concepts/api-extensions), Directus provides a way
-> to quickly configure webhooks through the App.
-These send HTTP requests when a specific event is triggered within the
+> Webhooks are configured within the App (no code required) and send HTTP requests when a specific event is triggered.
+[Learn more about Webhooks](#).
-> project.

 ## Creating Webhooks